The best way to ensure that a home is sold in a timely manner is to understand the entire process and follow the best practices throughout.

 - Not only does a home need to be clean and in excellent condition, but touches like fresh flowers should be added to creating a welcoming atmosphere.

-- You should give your agent the ability to show your house at the times of day when outdoor conditions make your property look its absolute best.
+- You should give your agent the ability to show your house at the times of day when outdoor conditions make your property look it is absolute best.

 - Arrangements should be made for pets so that they’re not in the home during showings.

 - Prior to selling a condominium or co-op, be sure to ask the managing agent for a copy of all applicable regulations and rules.